-Executive Severance of Control Employment Term Trigger Excise Tax Gross-Up Valley Neal R. Verfuerth 3 × Salary + Avg.
-Bonus 3 Years Double No Yes Michael J. Potts 2 × Salary + Avg.
-Bonus 2 Years Double No Yes John H. Scribante 1 × Salary + Avg.
-Bonus 1 Year Double No Yes
+Executive Severance Post Change of Control Employment Term Trigger Excise Tax Gross-Up Valley John H. Scribante 3 × Salary + Avg.
+Bonus 2 Years Double No Yes Michael J. Potts 2 × Salary + Avg.
+Bonus 2 Years Double No Yes Scott Jensen 2 × Salary + Avg.
+Bonus 2 Years Double No Yes

-Prior to our initial public offering, we set the post change of control severance multiples and employment terms under the NEOs' employment agreements based on our belief at the time that these amounts and terms would provide appropriate levels of protection for the NEOs to enable them to focus their efforts on behalf of our company without undue concern for their employment or financial security following a change in control.
-In making this determination, our compensation committee considered information provided by Towers Watson prior to our initial public offering indicating that the proposed change of control severance multiples and employment terms were then generally consistent with the practices of Towers Watson's surveyed companies.
+We set the post change of control severance multiples and employment terms under the NEOs' employment agreements based on our belief that these amounts and terms would provide appropriate levels of protection for the NEOs to enable them to focus their efforts on behalf of our company without undue concern for their employment or financial security following a change in control.
+In making this determination, our compensation committee considered information provided by Towers Watson indicating that the proposed change of control severance multiples and employment terms were generally consistent with the practices of Towers Watson's surveyed companies.